microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 You should now have a `labels.txt` file and a `model.ell` file in the `tutorial1` folder.

+Note: this particular model was trained to expect images in the format BGR (as opposed to RGB), so we will use the "--bgr true" on the demo script below to tell it to use this format for the input to the model.

 ## Wrap the model in a Python module
 ELL provides a compiler that takes a model and compiles it into code that will run on a target platform.
 Let's take a look at how we'd wrap the model for Python to run on the host platform.
 First, let's use the `wrap` tool to compile the model and generate a `cmake` project for a Python callable module:
 ````